teeekay/CarND-Vehicle-Detection/Assignment5.TonyKnight.md

 ---

 SciPy's `ndimage.measurements.label()` function is called to locate the separate contiguous instances of thresholded values in the binary image.
-The `draw_labeled_bboxes()` function on lines 68 to 92 of image_screener.py extracts the top left and bottom right co-ordinates of the labelled areas, and then draws bounding boxes.
-For this video, the function was optimized to draw the boxes in different colors, and to attempt to maintain the same object in the same color for as long as possible.
+The `draw_labeled_bboxes()` function on lines 68 to 92 of [image_screener.py](https://github.com/teeekay/CarND-Vehicle-Detection/blob/master/image_screener.py) extracts the top left and bottom right co-ordinates of the labelled areas, and then draws bounding boxes.

+For this video, the function was optimized to draw the boxes in different colors, and to attempt to maintain the same object box in the same color for as long as possible.
 The `label()` function produces a list sorted from the top to bottom of the image.
-Since the main targets in the video were located on the right side of the image, the box locations were re-sorted by their right hand co-ordinates to make boxes at the right side of the image the first targets drawn.
+Since the main stable targets in the video were located on the right side of the image, the box locations were re-sorted by their right hand co-ordinates to make boxes at the right side of the image the first targets drawn.

 #### Classifier Improvement